-It’s difficult for family members to put a dollar amount on the life of a loved one, but in a wrongful death lawsuit a jury must consider a monetary value owed to the surviving family for their loss.
+It’s difficult for family members to put a dollar amount on the life of a loved one.
+Still, in a wrongful death lawsuit, a jury must consider the monetary value owed to the surviving family for their loss.
 Factors that come into play when determining damages in these cases include the following:

 - Age and physical health of the wrongful death victim

 - Age and economic circumstances of surviving dependents